svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 ## Assembly

-We assume the reader knows how to attach the parts to each other, which screws/glue to use.
+We assume the reader knows how to use screws and glue.

 ### Hatch to fixed
 The hatch will be attached to the top of the fixed part on the inside.